Looking after your pets during lockdown

 To minimise contact between others even further, you should keep your dog on a lead.

 I have symptoms of coronavirus; can I take my dog for a walk?

-If you have symptoms of coronavirus, the government advises not to go out for seven days.
-This extends to 14 days if you share a home.
+If you have symptoms of coronavirus, you shouldn't go out for 10 days.

 Someone outside your household can walk your dog for you.
 To avoid transmission to this person, remember to stay two metres apart from them.